TREND-UK Co-Chair and Nurse Consultant – Diabetes, Medicus Health Partners, Enfield

 In September 2005, she moved south to take up the post of Nurse Consultant – Diabetes.
 She leads a team of four nurses and two administrative staff.
 The role of the Enfield Community Services Diabetes Nursing team is to provide high-quality, patient-centred diabetes care based within the community.
 In 2019 she took up a new post working with Medicus Health Partners to improve diabetes care delivery within a group of thirteen like-minded General Practices in Enfield.

 She has been involved in various national groups, including as the Chair of the Diabetes Nursing Strategy Group.
 She was Chair of the National Nurse Consultant Group from 2012 to 2014.

 Debbie has published over a hundred and thirty papers in the UK, Italy, France and the United States, with seventy as first author, since she began in diabetes nursing in 1990.
 Topics of publication include insulin therapy, injection device choice, injection technique, blood glucose monitoring, care delivery, patient education, service redesign and many more.
 She has presented papers in the UK, Belgium, Norway, New Zealand, Israel, Switzerland and the Republic of Ireland.

 Debbie has been a member of the editorial board of the Journal of Diabetes Nursing since it was first published in 1996 and included her “Diabetes Issues” problem page.
 She was the Editor-in-Chief from July 2007 to November 2017.
 Debbie is a member of the editorial board of The Diabetes Times.

 Debbie is the founding member and Co-Chair of TREND-UK (Training, Research and Education for Nurses in Diabetes-UK) that was launched in January 2010.
-She is also the Chair of FIT (Forum for Injection Technique) UK which aims to encourage best practice in injection technique for all healthcare professionals and people with diabetes using injectable therapies to ensure optimum benefit from these medications.
+She is also the Chair of Injection Technique Matters – Best Practice in Diabetes Care, which aims to encourage best practice in injection technique for all healthcare professionals and people with diabetes using injectable therapies to ensure optimum benefit from these medications.
 In 2013 Debbie won two National awards for her work on injection safety.
 Recently Debbie has won the QIC Judges Award for Excellence and the DPC Special Achievement Award with her TREND-UK Co-Chairs in Autumn 2018.

 She still finds diabetes nursing challenging, stimulating and highly rewarding even after 29 years.